About the Eco-spiritual Calendar

-The Sacred Calendar
+The Calendar is Music

 When we consciously shape vibrations into specific strata, relationships, and harmonies, we call that “music.”
 As many of us know, music has the capacity to heal the soul, the body, and bring us together as a community.